USM Content

 Convert existing workflows to the new model

-With the recent update to Atlassian's Jira webhook limit in July 2024, it's now recommended that you migrate all your workflows to the new shared webhook model.
 To start this process, a System Admin or Jira Connector Admin from your account must do the following:

 - Navigate to the Jira Connector Admin Dashboard.